-- 40% Tetraploid Dwarf Amenity Ryegrass – Using technology to create a grass seed that creates 4 roots systems instead of just one.
+- 40% Tetraploid Dwarf Amenity Ryegrass – Using the latest technology to create a grass seed that creates 4 roots systems instead of just one.
 This makes it very quick to establish and incredibly resistant to wear.

-- 40% Dwarf Amenity Ryegrass (Esquire) – Needs hardly any encouragement to germinate and grow and is resistant to many diseases.
+- 40% Amenity Dwarf Ryegrass (Esquire) – Needs hardly any encouragement to germinate and grow and is resistant to many diseases.

 - 20% Dwarf Amenity Ryegrass (Sravinsky) – Also a fast-growing, very hardy grass.

 A1 Lawn’s Premiership Pro is an excellent product created from cutting edge technology to create a grass seed blend with a very quick germination process, fast growth and the ability to take heavy wear.

 It’s also very fine in appearance and tolerates fairly close mowing which ooms best between 20mm-30mm.

 If you want a hard wearing lawn that’ll also look as good as a premiership football pitch, this has to be your best option.

 - Salt tolerant - ideal for coastal areas

 - Germination can take between 7 and 21 days